 Hundred Dragons Hall – Maitreya Hall

-The second floor hold the Exhibition Hall showing calligraphy, arts, scriptures and sculptures, like so:
+The second floor hold the Exhibition Hall showing calligraphy, arts, scriptures and sculptures.

 The second floor also have Lotus Heart Teahouse – Refined Pure Teahouse; the Tea and Souvenir Shop where we can dine in a traditional vegetarian dish or try the assorted teas or browse around for gifts, incense, glass lamps, Buddhist books/scriptures, and Buddhist robes for not-so-reasonable price of around S$60 – S$70.

-Chinese things from the old days, from the first settlement of Chinese immigrants in Singapore.
-(Dig the old gramophone).
-By order of Sir Stamford Raffles, they are given a piece of land and became the busiest area in Singapore with its businesses, markets, theaters, shops and once upon a time, brothels and clan organizations (i.e: Triad?).
-Before, it was knows as Kreta Ayer or in Malay, means ‘Water Cart‘, because they used to carry water with bullock and ox carts for the lack of drinking water at that time.
+Before, it was knows as Kreta Ayer or in Malay, means ‘Water Cart‘, because they used to carry water with bullock and ox carts to carry drinking water at that time.
 Once upon a time, this area also sold Sago, hence the name Sago Street and Sago Lane, where the Temple stands in between.
 It was called Little Temple Street by the Chinese since there was a Tua Peh Kong Temple previously.
-Also called by the Cantonese, ‘the Street of the Dead‘, as it was used by many funeral parlors and hospices and it was the final place of chronic and terminally ill in early days.
+Also called by the Cantonese, ‘the Street of the Dead‘, as it was used by many funeral parlours and hospices.

-Samantabhadra Hall – Nagapuspa Buddhist Culture Museum hold a collection of Buddhist artefacts and all kinds of representations of Buddha, from when he was still a young Prince, to his path of finding enlightenment, to his teaching until his death.
-There are more or less 300 pieces of artifacts and works of arts from Pakistan, China, Korea, Myanmar, Thailand, etc.
+Samantabhadra Hall – Nagapuspa Buddhist Culture Museum hold a collection of Buddhist artefacts and all kinds of representations of Buddha.
+More or less 300 pieces of artefacts and works of arts from Pakistan, China, Korea, Myanmar, Thailand.

 Sacred Light Hall – Sacred Buddha Tooth Relic Chamber, (again, we’re not allowed to take photos here, check the linked site for photos), reserve for praying and offering to the Sacred Buddha Tooth Relic.